alt-key-project/comfyui-dream-project/readme.md

 ### Common Frame Dimensions [Dream]
 Utility for calculating good width/height based on common video dimensions.

-### FFMPEG Video Encoder [Dream]
+### Video Encoder (FFMPEG) [Dream]
-Post processing for animation sequences calling FFMPEG to generate video file.
+Post processing for animation sequences calling FFMPEG to generate video files.

+### Video Encoder (mpegCoder) [Dream]
+Post processing for animation sequences using the python module mpegCoder with ffmpeg library to generate video files.

 ### File Count [Dream]
 Finds the number of files in a directory matching specified patterns.